Just After Minimum Wage Hikes: Short-Run Labor-Demand Response and Reallocation

-where $t \in \{1,\dots,12\}$ denotes the calendar month, and $l \in \{-6,\dots,5\}$ denotes the relative time period before or after the minimum wage increase at time $t=7$.\footnote{$t=1$ corresponds to April $2023$, and $t=12$ corresponds to March $2024$.} $Y_{j(p),t}$ is the employment for each bin $j$ in prefecture $p$ at time $t$, $N_{p,t}$ is the number of job posting in prefecture $p$ at time $t$, $\alpha_{e}$ is the group fixed effect, and $\lambda_{t}$ is the time fixed effect.\footnote{The notation $j(p)$ indicates that the wage bin $j$ belongs to prefecture $p$.
-We adopt this notation because the regression in \eqref{sec:empirical_strategy_DID_regression} exploits variation only at the group $e$ and time $t$ levels.} Note that this regression is saturated and each coefficient $\mu_{l,e}$ is the difference-in-differences estimand:
+where $t \in \{1,\dots,12\}$ denotes the calendar month, and $l \in \{-6,\dots,5\}$ denotes the relative time period before or after the minimum wage increase at time $t=7$.\footnote{$t=1$ corresponds to April $2023$, and $t=12$ corresponds to March $2024$.} $Y_{j(p),t}$ is employment for each bin $j$ in prefecture $p$ at time $t$, $N_{p,t}$ is employment in prefecture $p$ at time $t$, $\alpha_{e}$ is the group fixed effect, and $\lambda_{t}$ is the time fixed effect.\footnote{The notation $j(p)$ indicates that the wage bin $j$ belongs to prefecture $p$.
+We adopt this notation because the regression in \eqref{sec:empirical_strategy_DID_regression} exploits variation only at the group $e$ and time $t$ levels.} In additional analyses, we replace the left-hand-side outcome with corresponding measures such as vacancies or total hours.
+Note that this regression is saturated and each coefficient $\mu_{l,e}$ is the difference-in-differences estimand: